-Top 3 Reasons for Working Under a Buyer Representation Agreement
+Reasons for Using a Real Estate Buyer Representation Agreement

-A buyer representation (agency) agreement is a contract which delineates your relationship as a prospective home purchaser with a real estate broker or agency.
-If you're looking at a buyer representation (agency) agreement only as protection for the real estate agent or broker, you're missing a good deal of its value.
-Significant value can accrue to the buyer client as well.
-If you have trouble broaching the subject with buyers or asking for a signature on this document, here's some help.
+A buyer representation (agency) agreement is a contract that delineates the relationship between a prospective home purchaser and a real estate broker or agency.
+While the agreement serves as good protection for the real estate agent, the home buyer can get significant value out of it as well.
+If, as a real estate agent, you have trouble broaching the subject with buyers or asking for a signature on this document, here's some help.

 The Buyer Is Assured of Your Best Efforts

 If a buyer is working with multiple agents or is out cruising the open houses, you are at risk of losing that buyer's business at any time.
-It's only logical that you would have a significantly higher level of comfort with a representation agreement, and thus you'd be willing to spend more time and effort in scouring the market for the right properties for your buyer clients.
+It's only logical that you would have a significantly higher level of comfort when a representation agreement is signed, and thus you'd be willing to spend more time and effort in scouring the market for the right properties for your clients.

-To help you put this in front of your buyer prospect in a positive way, you might say that you do a preshowing drive-by of properties for your agreement clients.
+To help you put this in front of your prospective home buyer in a positive way, you might say that you do a preshowing drive-by of properties for your clients who have signed the agreement.
 Due to the time commitment and expense of doing so, you're unable to offer this service to nonclients.
-People are very risk averse and will dislike the idea of missing out on great properties as a result of not having access to this additional service.
+People are very risk-averse and will dislike the idea of missing out on great properties as a result of not having access to this additional service.

-A buyer might feel resistant to signing a binding and, in their mind, limiting agreement with you before they know you a little.
-In this case, you may choose to start working with the buyer with the agreement that you'll present the buyer representation (agency) agreement again once they get to know and trust you.
+A buyer might feel resistant to signing a binding and—in their mind—limiting agreement with you before they know you a little.
+In this case, you may choose to start working with the buyer and present the agreement again once they get to know and trust you.

 Your Buyer Representation Clients Are Exposed to Every Eligible Property

-Seeing every eligible property is a very important part of your representation clients buying process.
-If the assurance of plenty of choice doesn't get potential clients into the mood to sign the agreement, then nothing else is likely to do so.
+Seeing every eligible property is a very important part of your representation clients' buying process.
+If the assurance of plenty of choices doesn't get potential clients into the mood of signing the agreement, then nothing else is likely to do so.
 Continued resistance to signing might also indicate a less-than-serious buyer.